Ranking all 27 signings Tottenham made under Mauricio Pochettino

 Starting a petition to re-sign Kevin Wimmer for the sole purpose of keeping Son happy, if anyone is interested. https://t.co/z9L7lKCyiB

 — James Harris (@JamesCHarris97) February 3, 2019

-Watching Llorente for Spurs was at times been pretty uncomfortable.
+Watching Llorente for Spurs was at times pretty uncomfortable.

-And Llorente definitely made it look pretty difficult.
-But he also scored a few goals – as he has done throughout his career for Europe’s biggest teams – and his hold-up play is excellent.
+Llorente definitely made it look pretty difficult.
+But he also scored a few goals – as he has done throughout his career for Europe’s biggest teams – and his hold-up play was excellent.

-And his contributions in Spurs’ run to the Champions League in 2019 mean that, despite still being released at the end of that season, he’ll always be remembered fondly.
+And his contributions to Spurs’ run to the Champions League in 2019 mean that, despite being released at the end of that season, he’ll always be remembered fondly.